robdevops/check_qemu-ga/README.md

 # check_qemu-ga
 check_qemu-ga plugin for Nagios / Icinga.
-Checks if specified guest agents are responding.
+Checks if the specified guest agents are responding.